Applicants for Matriculation

-The $125 application fee is waived for Queens College graduates who are applying for the fall 2013 semester and have graduated from an undergraduate program between February 2013 and September 2013.
+The $125 application fee is waived for Queens College graduates who are applying for the spring 2014 semester and have graduated from an undergraduate program between May 2013 and Feburary 2014.

 The $125 application fee is waived for all U.S. veterans and active duty military.
 Please attach proof of your veteran/military status to your online application.

 All transcripts should be mailed directly to the Office of Graduate Admissions.
 Transcript must be received from every previously attended post-secondary college/university.
 All transcripts must be official, and dated within the past six months.

 All transcripts should be mailed directly to the Office of Graduate Admissions, using the Transcripts/Marksheet Request Form for Institutions Abroad on the Applying to a Graduate Program page.
 Educational records must be received from every previously attended post-secondary institution(s)–universities, colleges, institutes, and/or polytechnics.
 All transcripts must be official, and dated within the past six months.
 It is your responsibility to have your educational records from abroad sent as soon as possible.
 This documentation must be sent directly from the foreign institution to the Queens College Graduate Admissions Office.
 Any university/college transcripts (grade reports/official attested university mark-sheets/releves des notes/index book/notas) that pass through a student's hands are not acceptable.

 Applicants must write and submit a 500-word essay explaining their objectives in applying for graduate study and including a brief personal statement.